BIMAU/transiflow/paper/paper.md

 # Summary

 Dynamical systems such as those derived from models of fluid flows show transition behavior associated with fluid flow instabilities [@wubs:23].
-Examples are dynamical systems from ocean models in which transition behavior is caused by slow changes in parameters representing the surface forcing [@westen:24].
+Examples include dynamical systems from ocean models in which transition behavior is caused by slow changes in parameters representing the surface forcing [@westen:24].
-Such changes in the stability of the fluid flow can be studied by performing numerical simulations with a model and observing its transient behavior after a certain time.
+Such changes in the stability of the fluid flow can be caused by the presence of bifurcation points, which, in certain cases, are also referred to as tipping points.
+Studying these phenomena (bifurcation analysis) can be done by performing numerical simulations with a model and observing its transient behavior after a certain time.
 This is, however, computationally very expensive, and in many cases infeasible.
 Instead, so called continuation methods are able to trace stable and unstable steady states in parameter space, obviating expensive transient simulations [@dijkstra:05].
 The `TransiFlow` Python package implements a continuation framework in which fluid flow problems can be studied with the help of several computational back-ends that can, based on the needs of the user, easily be switched between.